Kirchhoff's theorem

-In the mathematical field of graph theory, Kirchhoff's theorem or Kirchhoff's matrix tree theorem named after Gustav Kirchhoff is a theorem about the number of spanning trees in a graph, showing that this number can be computed in polynomial time from the determinant of a submatrix of the graph's Laplacian matrix; specifically, the number is equal to any cofactor of the Laplacian matrix.
+In the mathematical field of graph theory, Kirchhoff's theorem or Kirchhoff's matrix tree theorem is a theorem about the number of spanning trees in a graph.
+It states that this number can be computed as any cofactor of the graph's Laplacian matrix.
+This shows in particular that the number of spanning trees can be computed from the graph data in polynomial time.
 Kirchhoff's theorem is a generalization of Cayley's formula which provides the number of spanning trees in a complete graph.
+The theorem is named after the German mathematician Gustav Kirchhoff, who published it in 1847.
+An English translation of Kirchhoff's paper was published in 1958.